-Buck’s third antler sprouts from center of its head, unicorn-style.
+This buck's third antler sprouts from the center of its head like a unicorn.

-The buck Indiana hunter Brian Moffitt tagged in Bayfield County Wisconsin is already large enough to make most hunters green with envy, but the third antler that shoots out from the center of the deer's skull just adds to the uniqueness of this trophy.
+Indiana hunter Brian Moffitt tagged a buck in Bayfield County, Wisconsin, that was already large enough to make most hunters green with envy.
+But the third antler that shot out from the center of the deer's skull just added to the uniqueness of this trophy.

 While Pope and Young's website doesn't specify anything about three-antlered deer, if the club's rules are anything like Boone and Crockett, Moffitt may be out of luck.
-Boone and Crockett club has apparently ran into enough three-antlered deer that they have made a ruling where they do not accept three antlered deer into their records system.
+Boone and Crockett has apparently run into enough three-antlered whitetail bucks that they've made a ruling where they don't accept three-antlered deer into their records system.

-Still, Moffitt's buck is an awesome trophy and a buck that is more unique than most other hunters will ever shoot.
+Still, Moffitt's buck is an awesome trophy and a buck that's more unique than most other hunters will ever shoot.
 Moffitt was most excited to share his awesome deer with his father Robert, the original purchaser of the property who didn't make the trip with Brian.

 "We're a tight family, and we've always done things together," Moffitt told reporters.
 "I've sent him photos already; he's pretty excited."